 “This is Rex Willett of Northstar Campers.
 Is Gordon White there please?”

 I honestly didn’t know who Rex Willett from Northstar Campers was.
-I remember waving frantically to Angela to turn the television down, and doing my best to sound professional despite being mid-way though preparing one of my infamous one pot meals.
+I remember waving frantically to Angela to turn the television down and doing my best to sound professional despite being mid-way through preparing one of my infamous one-pot meals.

 “Yes, this is Gordon.”